 The Visa Waiver Program

 The Visa Waiver Program (VWP) was implemented by the Department of Homeland Security for the purpose of allowing certain nationalities easier access to the United States of America.
-The VWP offers travelers going to the US the possibility to apply for an ESTA travel permit, dropping the need to apply for a visa.
-The ESTA application procedure is faster, easier, and cheaper than a visa application for gaining access to the US.
+The VWP offers travellers going to the USA the possibility to apply for an ESTA travel authorisation, dropping the need to apply for a visa.
+The ESTA application procedure is faster, easier and cheaper than a visa application for gaining access to the USA.

 The Visa Waiver Program and the ESTA

 The requirement to apply for an ESTA before leaving for the United States was implemented in 2009.
 The Visa Waiver Program has existed since 1986.
 Until 2009, checking of passengers under the Visa Waiver Program happened through the green I-94W form.
 This form was handed out on flights to the United States.
 On arrival in the USA, the customs clerk would check the passengers and their I-94W form.

 The terrorist attacks on the World Trade Center were the cause to change the checking from the moment of arrival to the moment before departure.
 After all, the terrorists had shown that damage could be done before passing through customs.
 Following September 11 2001, the 9/11 Commission Act was implemented.
 This requires an individual check of all travellers to the US, before they are allowed to board a plane or boat headed for the US.
 Because applying for a visa is a relatively extensive procedure, the US Department of Homeland Security decided to introduce a new and automated system; the ESTA (Electronic System for Travel Authorization).
 Because an ESTA travel authorisation can be acquired online the negative impact of this safety check is limited.

 Permitting travellers to the United States under the Visa Waiver Program consists of two checks; one automated check before departure and a manual one on arrival.